BlackBoxVision/react-native-mercadopago-px/README.md

 To integrate this SDK you can check out our [docs](https://blackboxvision.github.io/react-native-mercadopago-px/docs/intro).

+## Add your App

+We showcase the apps using currently our SDK.
+If you want to add your application, you need to perform a set of steps:

+1. Fork our repo and edit the following [JSON](https://github.com/BlackBoxVision/react-native-mercadopago-px/blob/master/docs/static/appsList.json).
+2. Upload your images to `docs/static/img`.
+3. Perform a PR.

 ## Issues

 Please, open an [issue](https://github.com/BlackBoxVision/react-native-mercadopago-px/issues) following one of the issues templates.
 We will do our best to fix them.